 Master's students are allowed to take a maximum of 3 credits of supervised teaching (ABE 6940).
 Typically, 30-40 hours of work is required to support 1 hour of supervised teaching.
 Students will be placed in assignments that best fulfill the needs of the ABE Department with priority given to undergraduate courses with significant enrollments or graduate courses with a minimum of 10 students.
 Exceptions must be approved by the ABE Department Chair.
-All graduate students are required to take the on-line FERPA training (PRV802) prior to enrollment in ABE6940.
+All graduate students are required to take the on-line FERPA training (PRV802)prior to enrollment in ABE6940.

-Students entering an ABE Graduate program in Fall 2017 and beyond must also complete the core activities portion of http://teach.ufl.edu/teaching-assistants/ prior to registering for credits in ABE6940.
+Students entering an ABE Graduate program in Fall 2017 and beyond must also complete the core activities portion of https://teach.ufl.edu/grow-your-teaching/certificates/ (Great Teaching Certificate: TA Edition) prior to registering for credits in ABE6940.